2025 – Angry Birds – Trebuchet Egg Throw Competition – Results

 Schedule:

-• Teams will be notified of actual schedule and the schedule will be posted on this page by Tuesday, April 18 2023.
+• Teams will be notified of actual schedule and the schedule will be posted on this page.

 • The start and ending time will depend on how many teams participate in the event.
 Typically the event starts with inspections around 8:00 AM and the event wraps up with awards around 4:30 PM.